-Both of the government-wide financial statements distinguish functions of the District that are principally supported by assessment collections, impact fee income, and interest earnings.
+Both of the government-wide financial statements distinguish functions of the District that are principally supported by assessment collections and interest earnings.
 The governmental activities of the District include, but are not limited to, principal and interest payments on outstanding debt issues and operating expenses of the Board.